AfuyeOluwatobiloba/Python-data-analysis-journey/README.md

 # Python-data-analysis-journey

-Perfect!
-Here’s a professional yet friendly LinkedIn post you New Journey Unlocked!

 I’m excited to share that I’ve officially started learning Python programming and Data Analysis!

 As a Metallurgical & Materials Engineering student, I believe that blending engineering principles with data-driven decision-making is a powerful path toward real-world impact — and I’m ready to take that step!